Massachusetts Avenue Line: History

 In September 2015, WMATA proposed to eliminate all N3 service and replace it with the N4 due to low ridership and other services covering the route.
 Riders can ride the N4 up to 20th Street and transfer to the H1, L1 or S1 to Potomac Park/Foggy Bottom–GWU station and routes 30N, 30S, 32, 33, and 36 to Federal Triangle.

 On June 26, 2016, route N3 was eliminated and replaced by route N4.
 Select weekday peak hour N4 trips in the weekday peak hour direction were extended to Potomac Park along H Street and 18th Street (to Friendship Heights), I Street, and 19th Street (to Potomac Park), and Virginia Avenue as well.
 Also routes N2, N4, and N6 terminus at Farragut Square were moved from the east side to the west side.

 During the COVID-19 pandemic, routes N2 and N4 were suspended beginning on March 16, 2020 and route N6 operated on its Saturday supplemental schedule.
 However on March 18, 2020, further changes happened with route N6 operating on its Sunday schedule and weekend service being suspended beginning on March 21, 2020.
 A modified schedule and all weekend service resumed on August 23, 2020 with routes N2 and N4 remaining suspended.

 On September 10, 2020, as part of WMATA's FY2022 budget, WMATA proposed to fully eliminate routes N2 and N4 and instead operate the N6 daily in order to simplify the line and low federal funds.
-Routes N2 and N4 have not operated since March 13, 2020 due to Metro's response to the COVID-19 pandemic being replaced full time by route N6.

 In February 2021, WMATA proposed to combine the N6 with the D2 and M4 if WMATA does not get any federal funding.
 The new N6 will operate along the D2 routing between Glover Park and Dupont Circle station, then operate along the N6 routing inside Cathedral Heights, then operate on the M4 routing along Nebraska Avenue to Sibley Memorial Hospital.
-Routes N2 and N4 would also be eliminated However on September 5, 2021, WMATA restored Routes N2 and N4 to its pre pandemic schedule and reverted Route N6 back to its weekday late night schedule.
-However, N4 trips to Potomac Park was eliminated.
+Routes N2 and N4 would also be eliminated However, on September 5, 2021, WMATA restored Routes N2 and N4 to their pre-pandemic schedule and reverted Route N6 to its weekday late-night schedule.
+However, N4 trips to Potomac Park were eliminated.

+Better Bus Redesign

+In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

+In April 2023, WMATA launched its Draft Visionary Network.
+As part of the drafts, WMATA proposed to modify the Massachusetts Avenue Line to operate between Tenleytown–AU station and Stadium–Armory station via Nebraksa Avenue NW, Massachusetts Avenue NW, East Capitol Street NE, Dupont Circle station, and Washington Union Station as Route DC202.
+Service inside Cathedral Heights along New Mexico Avenue NW, Cathedral Avenue NW, and Idaho Avenue NW would be served by the proposed Route DC201 between Knollwood Retirement Home in Barnaby Woods, and Foggy Bottom–GWU station, and Route DC300, which would operate between Bethesda station and Duke Ellington Bridge.